Francesco Laurana

-Francesco Laurana, also known as Francesco de la Vrana (Frane Vranjanin; c.
+Francesco Laurana, also known as Francesco de la Vrana (Franjo Vranjanin; c.
 1430 – before 12 March 1502) was a Dalmatian sculptor and medallist.
-He is considered both a Croatian and an Italian sculptor.
-Though born in the territory of the Republic of Venice, he spent his mature career at the other end of Italy, moving between Naples and Sicily, and Urbino, and finally in southern France, where he died.
+He was born in the territory of the Republic of Venice, in present-day Croatia.
+Laurana spent his mature career at the other end of Italy, moving between Naples and Sicily, and Urbino, and finally in southern France, where he died.